bokybanton/nostr-nip05-manager/README.md

 - Contribute developing.

 ### Contributing
-- This is amateur project
+- This is hobby project and I am selftaken developer.
+I don't know if I am using correct streategy to write code, I would like appreciate help improving the code.
+- I am not english native, I am galician (portuguese sybiling) native speaker, please consider be polite and help me improve english prompts and english documentation.
-- I accept all kind of contributions but you should add little code edits and with the modular approach I am using
+- I accept all kind of contributions but you should add little code edits and with the modular approach I am using or similar approach we can consider in future commits.
 - If you consider this code is totally wrong, please let me know and we can start another project with the new ideas, I want this prokect to be simple as posible and its use could help people to learn how to develop this tools.

 ### Future ideas

 - [ ] Composer optional
+- [ ] Bootstrap optional
+- [ ] Captcha optional
+- [ ] Rum as an api endpoint
+- [ ] Guide to run on AWS or similar
+- [ ] More code encapsulation
+- [ ] Write PHP classes documentation
+- [ ] Improve to a known php framework for user registration (or similar like using nostr keypair only delegation)
 - [ ] Run as private (no registration process)